seung-lab/kimimaro/README.md

 - If you are willing to sacrifice the improved branching behavior, you can set `fix_branching=False` for a moderate 1.1x to 1.5x speedup (assuming your TEASAR parameters and data allow branching).
 - If your dataset contains important cells (that may in fact be the seat of consciousness) but they take significant processing power to analyze, you can save them to savor for later by setting `max_paths` to some reasonable level which will abort and proceed to the next label after the algorithm detects that that at least that many paths will be needed.
 - Parallel distributes work across connected components and is generally a good idea if you have the cores and memory.
 Not only does it make single runs proceed faster, but you can also practically use a much larger context; that improves soma processing as they are less likely to be cut off.
 The Preamble of the algorithm (detailed below) is still single threaded at the moment, so task latency increases with size.
+- If `parallel_chunk_size` is set very low (e.g. < 10) during parallel operation, interprocess communication can become a significant overhead.
+Try raising this value.

 ## Motivation